[Updated 18 October 2019]

-Content marketing started to go crazy.
-People were chucking out blogs all over the place to get higher on Google without thinking much about quality.
+After Google’s Panda update, content marketing went crazy.
+People were spewing out blogs all over the place to get higher on Google without thinking much about quality.
 And, in February 2011, Google launched their first Panda update (now part of its core algorithm), which didn’t like “thin” or poor quality content.

 According to serpIQ, the average length of the results on page one of Google was over 2000 words in 2012.
 The first result was an average 2416 words, the tenth was a bit shorter at 2032.

-That’s pretty long.
-I hadn’t given it much thought but I’ve realised that my reading and writing habits have changed over the years.
-I don’t read as many short posts as I used to, I’m much more likely to read a few long blogs if I’m looking for information or advice than snack on short posts.
+I’ve noticed that my reading and writing habits have changed over the years.
+I don’t read as many short posts as I used to, I’m much more likely to read a few long blogs than snack on short ones.

 I’ve also noticed that I write longer posts for my clients.
-In 2012, all of my posts for a certain client were 300 to 400 words, last week I wrote a 950-word post for him.
+In 2012, all of my posts for a certain client were 300 to 400 words, in 2016 I was writing 950-word posts for him.

 Now (in 2019), I’m regularly asked to write anything up to 1500-word posts and recent data shows that the best-performing blogs are over 1000 words in length.

-To get onto page one of Google for popular search terms you need to write longer posts (and remember, 75% of people searching never go beyond page one and 60% of web traffic goes to the top three results.
-The number one spot gets an average 32.5% of clicks).
+To get onto page one of Google for popular search terms you need to write longer posts.
+And remember: 75% of people searching never go beyond page one, 60% of web traffic goes to the top three results, and the number one spot gets an average 32.5% of clicks.

 Long-tail keywords (which account for 85-90% of searches) have far less competition so you’ve got a good chance of getting onto page one if you focus on them.